B2B e-invoicing: how University Hospital Basel is integrating its providers

 Which providers are easier to integrate, and for which is it more difficult?

-A simple and effective onboarding process for the providers is the key to success.
-Initially, we had a checklist to help us get the required information from providers and ensure that we did not miss any important points.
+A simple and effective onboarding process for the suppliers is the key to success.
+Initially, we had a checklist to help us get the required information from suppliers and ensure that we did not miss any important points.
 This process is now so well integrated that we no longer need the checklist.
 Onboarding has taken a great deal of effort, but it’s been worth it.
 Continued communication and motivation from all stakeholders has also been very important.
 A roadmap showing the status for each provider and their volumes is very helpful with this process.

 We use fewer materials, because we save on letter paper and envelopes.
 We also reduce the need for internal and external transport links, scanning and validation.
 We benefit from more optimized processes, as we can log invoices directly into our ERP system without any media disruptions.
 Turnaround time is significantly improved, as previous work stages such as internal transport of invoices or opening, scanning and validating paper or e-mail invoices are no longer necessary.
 Also affected is provider satisfaction.
 Thanks to quicker processing times, providers receive their money faster, and invoices can no longer go missing.